 Directions to carriers for updating their LSMS profiles, SOA profiles and CO Code level filters are available from CLNPC, a copy of which is posted on the CSCN Drafts page.

-Carrier checklist for TBP readiness has been approved by CSCN and sent to CNAC for use (20 June 2025)
+Carrier checklist for TBP readiness has been approved by CSCN and sent to CNAC for use (20 June 2025).
+The CNAC TBP Coordinator has sent out requests for TSPs to complete the checklist online.

-CNA interface to production NPAC is operational and first thousands-block creation requests picked up by NPAC (June19, 2025)
+CNA interface to production NPAC is operational.
+42 Part 1B forms and 5 Part 5 forms have been transmitted to NPAC.
+(11 September 2025)

 Thousand Block Pooling Task List